pranav-miglani/application/README.md

      ↓ Integration : This module act as facade for all the third party integrations that are being done. thus segregating all the dependencies
      ↓ Dao : This module provides the interface for the database where in the file is saved , records are created for the files and these records are then updated with Geo Codes
      ↓ Commons : This module provides the basic application perspective like the rest processor for api , metrics utility to debug the application logs etc

+## `Common To All`
+The metrics is being push via StatsD client and its configuration can be overridden in the application-configuration.properties